 Artwork in the Picasso Museum

 The artwork in the Picasso Museum in Barcelona is arranged generally in chronological order, with a heavy focus on his early works.
 I knew the museum focused on his earlier works but I had no idea that meant paintings from when he was 14!
-It really surprised me that any 14 year old could paint such realistic portraits.
+It surprised me that any 14-year-old could paint such realistic portraits.
 In one of his more famous paintings “Science and Charity”, the doctor is modeled after his father.
-I really like the perspective trick that Picasso used in this painting.
+I like the perspective trick that Picasso used in this painting.
 If you walked back and forth, the bed would shrink and grow.
 He featured his father and mother in several other paintings too.

-The paintings from the Blue and Rose periods really showed his emotions at the time.
+The paintings from the Blue and Rose periods showed his emotions at the time.
 The Blue paintings were dramatic and depressing.
 The Rose paintings were very sexual.
 It was also interesting to see the sculptures of Fernande Olivier.
 She made such a difference in his life.
 I wonder whatever happened between them, you can tell they had a very passionate and intense relationship.
 They were together for seven years and apparently 20 years later, she actually wrote several articles for a Belgian paper about it.
 Wouldn’t those be interesting to read?

-We also really enjoyed the paintings that Picasso did of Diego Velazquez’s masterpiece Las Meninas.
+We also enjoyed the paintings that Picasso did of Diego Velazquez’s masterpiece Las Meninas.
 Picasso became fascinated with the piece from the 17th century and painted 40 different interpretations, many that are on display at the museum.
 Some were black and white, others had bold colors and all were large.
 You could see the connection to Velazquez’s painting and also Picasso imagination and creativity.

 The last bit of the Picasso museum holds pieces from his later years.
 You really see that he painted like a child.
 I love the bold colors and the cheerful subjects.
 There were also some beautiful ceramics.